About the Program

 Time Commitment

-Participants will take part in eight, two-hour training sessions over the course of a semester.
-The total time commitment between homework and training sessions is approximately 30 hours over the course of the term.
+Participants will take part in eight, two-hour training sessions over the course of the program.
+The total time commitment between homework and training sessions is approximately 30 hours in total.

 Personal Engagement